AdelFattakhova/cs-frontend-2/src/core/bit-accessor/bit-accessor.md

 # Function for basic work with bits

 ## createBitAccessor(array: Uint8Array)
-Creates a new instance of [BitAccessor](/src/core/BitAccessor.ts) class for a provided Uint8Array and returns it for further work

-## BitAccessor
+Returns an object for a provided Uint8Array with the following methods:

 ### `get(itemIndex: number, bitIndex: number)`
 Returns a bit value (of type number) with a specific index for an item with a given index.
 Example:
 ```js